fcboucher/BBMV/README.md

 Functions were written by [Florian Boucher](https://sites.google.com/site/floriaboucher/) based on equations from [Vincent Démery](https://www.pct.espci.fr/~vdemery/).

-The [R folder](https://github.com/fcboucher/BBMV/tree/master/R) contains functions to simulate traits evolving under the *FPK* (or *BBM+V*) model, plot macroevolutionary landscapes, and fit the model to empirical data using either maximum-likelihood or MCMC estimation.
+The [R folder](https://github.com/fcboucher/BBMV/tree/master/R) contains functions to simulate traits evolving under the *FPK* (or *BBMV*) model, plot macroevolutionary landscapes, and fit the model to empirical data using either maximum-likelihood or MCMC estimation.
 The [tutorial](https://github.com/fcboucher/BBMV/blob/master/Tutorial-BBMV.md) shows basic examples of use of the functions to simulate and infer under *FPK*.
 In case you need it there is also a full [R script of the tutorial](https://github.com/fcboucher/BBMV/blob/master/Example_script_BBMV_package.r).

 The paper describing the model has been accepted in *Systematic Biology* and is currently in press, but you can find a preprint of the latest version [here](https://github.com/fcboucher/BBMV/blob/master/Manuscript/).